All of our secrets... about Outdoor Lights!

-These summer nights are some of my favorites.
-The air is still warm and the sun goes down a little earlier, making an evening under the lights with dinner and glasses of wine even more perfect.
-I've decided that outdoor lighting is a whole lot like Christmas Lights - they bring the magic.
+Summer nights are some of my favorites.
+The air is still warm and as the sun goes down it makes an evening under our Outdoor Lights with dinner and friends gathered at the table feel like pure magic.
+I've decided that outdoor lighting is a whole lot like Christmas Lights - they draw people in and make them want to stay.
 Whether you'd like them in your garden, over your deck, or in your yard, here are all of our secrets on how to add lights to your outdoor spaces!

 #1 : stick to one kind :

-I know it's tempting to start digging through all of the boxes of old Christmas lights and lights you used for that one birthday party and then add in a few other strands you picked up to fill in...but believe me you'll be happier if you keep it clean and for this part, not eclectic.
+I know it's tempting to start digging through all of the boxes of old Christmas lights and lights you used for that one birthday party and then add in a few other strands you picked up to fill in... but believe me you'll be happier if you keep it clean and for this part, not eclectic.
 I'm the queen of all the things eclectic, just not with the lights.
+These are our favorite LED Globe lights.
+They’re warm in color, use almost NO electricity, the strand is light weight so it can hang on anything and they’re durable!

 #2 : map out your space :